-According to the UN, refugees are unable or unwilling to return to their country due to fear of persecution for reasons of race, religion, nationality, membership of a particular social group, or political opinion.
+Refugees are unable or unwilling to return to their country due to fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion.

 Join virtual events

 The UN has compiled a list of events you can join from the comfort of your home that are led by or involve refugees.
-Have a love for art?
-Browse through an online exhibition that includes works from Bulgarian artists and refugees.
+Have a book club?
+Select from a variety of books written about refugees and books by refugees from this recommended reading list.

 To view more virtual happenings sponsored by the UN, click here.